ucfchandra/django-mysql-podman-helloworld/README.md

 https://github.com/containers/podman-compose

+### Third, ensure your architecture matches the architecture of the base image in the Contianerfiles.
+Uncomment the correct Containerfile architecture for your use case

-### Third, run the podman compose up command from the directory holding this repository.
+### Finally, run the podman compose up command from the directory holding this repository.

 `podman compose up`

+## Troubleshooting

-If this command does not work, check that you are in the directory with the podman-compose.yml file
+If the `podman compose up` command does not work, check that you are in the directory with the podman-compose.yml file

+If the `podman compose up` function says it can't find the file, ensure you have podman-compose installed and not docker-compose.
+If you have docker-compose running underneath `podman compose up`, then use the following command:

+`podman compose -f podman-compose.yml up`

+Ensure your architecture matches the architecture provided for the base images in the Containerfiles (e.g., if you're running Mac M-series, you need the aarch64 python image not the default one)